We believe in natural smiles.

 To prevent your Mouthwash Crystals from solidifying: store in an air-tight container and avoid excessive humidity and heat.
 We recommend storing a 1-2 week portion in a 2oz mason jar with a sealed lid (we use the silicon lids from Mason Jar Lifestyle, our favorite local mason jar company!)

+The short answer is yes!
 When you use a bar of soap (or Tooth Suds) the oil attracting end of the soap molecule picks up the grease and oils on your skin.
 When you rinse, the water-attracting end of the soap molecule follows the water, rinsing the soap and any impurities down the drain when you wash it off (or spit it out).

 After washing or brushing your teeth, any bacterium that was present on either the soap or your hands/teeth is washed down the drain.